c-tanner/laravel-deep-sync/README.md

 ## Omnidirectional syncs

-Because we can define the direction of `SyncFrom` and `SyncTo` independent of our actual class hierarchy, a pretty neat feature becomes available:
+Because we can define the direction of `SyncFrom` and `SyncTo` independent of our actual class hierarchy, a pretty neat feature becomes available.

 Let's say we have two models, `Task` and `Subtask`.
 The class hierarchy is as you would expect: